 This web map highlights the predominant generation in each Unites States congressional district in 2016.
 The predominant generation in a district is the generation that has the highest population compared to the other generations in the district.

-In another exercise, you visually analyzed this map to compare the three location options for launching luxury travel services to baby boomers.
+In another lesson, you visually analyzed this map to compare the three location options for launching luxury travel services to baby boomers.
 Now you are ready to make a formal proposal to your business partners by creating a web app from the map and adding your impressions and recommendations.

 Sign in and create a web app